epy1234/jenkins-casc/README.md

 ﻿# jenkins-casc

-> First clone it to your machine, type:
+> First clone it to your machine:

 `$ git clone https://github.com/epy1234/jenkins-casc.git`